SaadullahKarimi/CRUD_Operations_WindowsAPP/README.md

 ![image](https://github.com/SaadullahKarimi/CRUD_Operations_WindowsAPP/assets/79996938/9bb277bc-d9ef-4794-9a84-c118a9174486)

-Contribution remains for adding search function and Update Function and more.
+Contribution remains for adding Update Function and more.
 Anyone interested is kindly requested to contribute to the remaining part of this project.